 Generally, exposure is manipulated by aperture, shutter speed, and ISO.
 There’s a rule called the “loony f11” rule for lunar photography.
 If I set my aperture at f11, or potentially f8, I get a certain set of possible shutter speeds and ISO.
 I pick an ISO of 200, which doesn’t have as much noise as much higher ISOs, and ensures the shutter speed is in a good range.
 The “loony f11” rule then states your shutter speed should roughly be 1/ISO at f11.
 So, in this case at ISO 200 and f11, my first attempt shutter speed is 1/200th of a second.
 From here, I can move my shutter speed up or down for proper exposure, or change aperture or ISO if I’d rather.

 Remember that slower shutter speeds require a steadier platform for your camera and a slower moving object, while a higher ISOs will put more noise in your picture.
 Because it’s fairly dark out, noise won’t matter so much, and because it’s the moon and not a hummingbird, I can use a slower shutter speed if I’d rather (I could even hand-hold at 1/200th sec but I want the sharpest image possible.
 And a 600mm lens is super heavy).
 Aperture has some other nuances, but because depth of field isn’t an issue, I would use an aperture that maximizes the optic quality of your lens.
 For my 80-200mm, it’s at f5.6 or f8, while other people use f22 to ensure aperture contributes most positively to sharpness.
 In any event, you should experiment with the various combinations and check your camera’s LCD (the histogram, to be exact) to ensure appropriate exposure.

-So get your tripods and cameras outside on on Sunday and hope for clear skies!
+If you're prepping to shoot a lunar eclipse, get your tripods and cameras, head outside, and hope for clear skies!